Types of assistance

 We generally rely on specialist third parties to provide mobility assistance at airports, who are often appointed by airport authorities.
 It’s important we’re made aware of your requirements at least 48 hours in advance of travel, so we can make sure you’re provided with the right level of assistance.

 You can find more special assistance information on each airport’s individual website or when you visit our airport information pages.

-You can book mobility assistance by contacting our special assistance team.
+You can book mobility assistance by contacting our Special Assistance team.
 Please note that our online booking system has a limited number of mobility places per flight.
-If all the online mobility assistance places have been taken or you’d like to discuss your journey, please contact our special assistance team.
+If all the online mobility assistance places have been taken or you’d like to discuss your journey, please contact our Special Assistance team on 0800 408 5591